Embassy of Japan, Lima: Hostage crisis

 In 1974, the Japanese government acquired a palace in San Isidro District built in 1942 by Antenor Rizo-Patrón Araoz for his wife, Graciela Basurco Gonzáles, to serve as the embassy's residence.
+The building was located at number 210 of Tomás Edison street, at the street's corner with Barcelona street, and was sold to the Japanese by the couple's children.
+It was based on the palace featured in Gone with the Wind.

 In December 1996, terrorists from the Túpac Amaru Revolutionary Movement stormed the residence of the Japanese ambassador, Morihisa Aoki, and held the attendees of a party celebrating the birthday of emperor Akihito hostage for several months in what became known as the Japanese embassy hostage crisis.
 The situation would end with the execution of Operation Chavín de Huántar, a successful raid by the Peruvian Armed Forces on April 22, 1997.

-The 6,223 m^{2} location of the former embassy implicated in the hostage crisis was eventually demolished in October of the same year, starting on the 14th, with only the outside walls remaining.
+The 6223 sqm location of the former embassy implicated in the hostage crisis was eventually demolished in October of the same year, starting on the 13th, with only the outside walls remaining.
+Aoki's replacement, Yoshizo Konishi, was housed in a hotel while a replacement was sought.
+The terrain was sold to a local company in 2012, with an employee claiming in 2022 that there were no plans to use it for the foreseeable future.